 - b.
-What other agencies do you involve to meet the needs of my child/young person and how can I access support from these agencies? - The school involves professionals from health, social services, Local Authority support services and other specialist support should the needs of the child require this. - Agencies the school have collaborated with in the past include: Speech & Language Therapy, RBWM Children and Young People Disability Service, Educational Psychologists, Behaviour Support, Shine Team (Outreach Autism Service) and Berkshire Sensory Consortium Service, Number 22 Counselling, OT support organisations.
+What other agencies do you involve to meet the needs of my child/young person and how can I access support from these agencies? - The school involves professionals from health, social services, Local Authority support services and other specialist support should the needs of the child require this.

-c.
+- Should any child require involvement from other agencies to help to meet their needs we will discuss this with you beforehand and seek your permission. - Agencies the school have collaborated with in the past include: Speech & Language Therapy, RBWM Children and Young People Disability Service, Educational Psychologists, Behaviour Support, Shine Team (Outreach Autism Service) and Berkshire Sensory Consortium Service, Number 22 Counselling, OT support organisations. - c.
 Who should I contact to find out about other support for parents/carers and families of children and young people with SEND?